- About Us

 Three Examinations Scheduled In One Day

-No student is to take more than two examinations in one day.
-If three examinations are scheduled in one day, the examination for the middle period will be rescheduled to the conflict period or to another period mutually agreed on by the instructor and student.
+No student is to take more than two examinations on one exam day.
+If three examinations are scheduled on one exam day, the examination for the middle period will be rescheduled to the conflict period or to another period mutually agreed on by the instructor and student.
 Should the exam period be changed to the period for the other days, then it will be the responsibility of the instructor making the change to accommodate all conflicts created.
 Contact Academic Scheduling with any questions about eligibility for rescheduling exams.

-- Any time conflicts with the common physics exam are to be resolved by the School of Physics, and not by a professor giving their class in their officially scheduled period.
+- Any time conflicts with common exams are to be resolved by the Department/School hosting the common exam, and not by a professor giving their exam in their officially scheduled period.